Nursing Program Admissions Procedure

 The Nursing Pre-Application class does not run during the Winter Quarter, and closes for enrollment as all other EvCC courses do the 8th week of the quarter, 6th of the Summer Quarter.
 For exact dates check EvCC's Important Dates calendar.
 Do not delay in registering for the course.
 Permission codes for the class must be obtained at the Health Professions Service Center, LBH 251.
 They are not given out over the phone or in emails.

 Pre Admission eXam (PAX)

+New testing dates will be posted the first week of spring, summer, and fall quarters.
 Testing dates will not be offered during the Winter Quarter.
-If you logon to the NLN site and one of the tests listed below does not display, this means that testing date is full.
+There is a limited amount of spots made available, so do not delay in signing up for your date.
+If you log on to the NLN site and one of the tests listed below does not display, this means that testing date is full.
 The doors will be locked and no one will be allowed into the testing room after 10:15, so come early parking may be difficult.